oeed/CraftOS-Standards/File Formats/Images/Paintutils Image Format.md

 ```

 This is an example of an image file being opened with a text editor.
 Each value maches one pixel.
 The values always have to be one of the 16 color codes (0-9, a-f).
+Having a space as a pixel information makes that pixel transparent.

 ## Color codes